-The certificate in clinical and community outcomes research curriculum consists of five courses and one project for a total of 13 to 15 credit hours.
-Depending on a student's course load, requirements are completed in two to three years.
+The certificate curriculum consists of five courses and one project for a total of 13 to 15 credit hours.
+Depending on a student's course load, requirements can be completed in two to three years.
 The certificate requirements are flexible in that you may propose qualifying courses to be considered as elective credit.
 All courses are face-to-face and taught on the UW–Madison campus during weekdays.

 Further detail, including tuition and costs, is available at the Clinical & Community Outcomes website or by contacting the institute which hosts the program: